box-of-favy/stepic-575-final/README.md

-Как создать и активировать виртуальное окружение:
+How to create and activate virtual environment:

-python -m venv venv
+1. python -m venv venv

-venv\Scripts\activate
+2. venv\Scripts\activate

-Как установить все из requirements.txt

-pip install -r requirements.txt
+How to install all from requirements.txt pip install -r requirements.txt